Skip to main content

 tip

-For security reasons, Jinja runs separately from your system in Sandbox mode.
-Depending on your usage, some expressions may not behave as expected.
-For more information about restrictions, see the official Jinja documentation.
+For security reasons, Jinja runs in Sandbox mode, separated from your system.
+Depending on how you use expressions, some of them may not behave as expected.

 Plugins rendering cycle

-1. The configuration file (plugin.yaml) is loaded;
+1. The configuration file (plugin.yaml) is loaded.

-2. Hooks with trigger before-input are executed;
+2. Hooks with trigger before-input are executed.

-4. The computed-inputs are calculated;
+4. The computed-inputs (computed values) are calculated.

-5. Hooks with trigger before-rendering are executed;
+5. Hooks with trigger before-render are executed.

-6. Jinja templates contained in the Plugin's templates folder are rendered;
+6. Jinja templates contained in the Plugin's templates folder are rendered.

-7. Hooks with trigger after-render are executed;
+7. Hooks with trigger after-render are executed.

-Jinja's basic concepts
+Jinja basic concepts

 Jinja markup in text can be:

-• {{ ... }}, for expressions that will be rendered;
+• {{ ... }}: for expressions that will be rendered.

-• {% ... %}, for control structures;
+• {% ... %}: for control structures (conditionals, loops).

 <!DOCTYPE html>